devmarkusb/qt_qml_extensions/README.md

         or add the desired components first.
 Of course the idea is still, that QC2_def (and QC1_def as long as it is not considered deprecated) contains common stuff and styles are build based on that.

+## Contributing

+### todos

+1. Qt 5.9.9 works, but Qt 5.15.2 is broken, lots of error logs also...